npwaters/flowtomation/partB/test_files/README.txt

 Note:
 the test below are primarily related to part 2

-the numbers below correspond to configuration files in the 'test_files' directory the following tests have 2 x files:
+the numbers below correspond to configuration files in the 'test_files' directory unless stated otherwise the following tests have 2 x files:
 5
 6